ValentinDobrynin/superbot/README.md

 This means that the database schema is out of sync with the code.
 To fix this:

 1. Stop the Render service:
-   - Go to the Render dashboard
+   - Go to the Render dashboard (dashboard.render.com)
-   - Find your service
+   - Find your Background Worker service
-   - Click "Manual Deploy" -> "Stop"
+   - Click "Suspend" button (red)
+   - Confirm the action

 2. Connect to Render Shell:
    ```bash